 While an invasion of roaches or other bugs is merely unpleasant, termites can actually wreck the joint.
 Fortunately, the damage they cause spreads slowly, and you usually have lots of time to react before they do grave damage.

-Termites live in colonies (including workers, a queen, soldiers, etc.) and chow down on the cellulose in wood.
-Subterranean termites, the most commonly destructive type to homes, nest below ground, but the workers often travel above ground to gather food.
+Termites live in colonies (workers, a queen, soldiers, etc.) and chow down on the cellulose in wood.
+Subterranean termites, the most common destructive type in this area, nest below ground, but the workers often travel above ground to gather food.
 They move through enclosed corridors either in wood or narrow mud tunnels that they construct up foundation walls to points of entry into wood.